History of the Jews in Dęblin and Irena during World War II: Conditions

 Despite the relatively good conditions, some Jews tried to escape because they feared that the camp would be liquidated.
 The Luftwaffe camp command imposed collective punishment to deter escapees.
 Both theft and possessing foreign currency were punishable by hanging.
 Punishment could be excessive and arbitrary—nine Jews were executed by firing squad for causing an accidental fire—but less so than other Nazi camps.
-Reports of the Home Army from that time often described the local ethnic Polish population as hostile to "Jewish bands" which stole food and resources from Polish peasants; said reports, according to Zimmerman, therefore can be seen as reflecting "the eerie distance of mere observers".
-According to Farkash, in 1943, Wenkert allowed a group of Jewish partisans seeking refuge from a hostile unit of the Polish Home Army resistance group into the camp.
+Reports of the Home Army resistance group from that time often described the local ethnic Polish population as hostile to "Jewish bands" that stole food and resources from Polish peasants; said reports, according to Zimmerman, therefore can be seen as reflecting "the eerie distance of mere observers".
+According to Farkash, in 1943, Wenkert allowed a group of Jewish partisans seeking refuge from a hostile unit of the Polish Home Army into the camp.
 Most Jews who tried to escape were captured, and others returned to the camp.
 Several members of the Kowalczyk peasant family were honored as Righteous Among the Nations for sheltering nine Jews who had escaped from the Łuków ghetto and the Dęblin camp on their farm in Rozłąki, from late 1943 to mid-1944. Árpád Szabó, a Hungarian military doctor, was similarly recognized for smuggling a Slovak Jewish couple from the camp to Hungary.